stw4198/energy_fitter/python_efit/README.md

-This fitter is designed to work with the file format of the WATCHMAN vertex fitter FRED.
+This fitter is designed to work with the file format of the WATCHMAN vertex fitter [FRED](https://github.com/AIT-WATCHMAN/FRED.git).
 It will calculate a fit between an energy estimator and the true energy and apply the fit to calculate energy resolution.

-The plotting script is for testing purposes only and is not final.
+The plotting scripts and parameter writer are additions for visualisation and applying result to file for use in FRED.
+They are not final.

 Usage: